 Then one day in church, they announced a personal finance course so we signed up.
 I’m not sure we had a major “enough is enough” moment, rather an opportunity to improve so we jumped on it!

-How much debt did you pay off in total?
+You paid off close to $200,000 of debt.
+How much did you pay off exactly?

 We paid off a total of $194,683.52 in 18 months.
 During that time we only had $1,000 in savings but are now working toward buildings that savings.
 We hope to have 6 months of expenses saved by the end of the year.

-How much income were you earning when you accomplished this?
+How much income were you earning while you were paying off debt?

-What specific things did you do to save or pay off your debt?
+What specific things did you do to save and pay off your debt?

 How did you keep yourself motivated?